 The purpose of this staff meeting is develop CIJE's response to the leadership study.
-We will review what is happening in the field of general education (both in public and private education) and juxtapose this with findings from the MEF report on educational leaders and results from a review of programs offered by Institutions of Higher Jewish Learning.
+We will focus particularly on educational leaders in schools, such as principals, vice-principals etc. We will review what is happening in the field of general education (both in public and private education) and juxtapose this with findings from the MEF report on educational leaders and results from a review of programs offered by Institutions of Higher Jewish Learning.